york9675/YorkNotify/README.md

 3. **Trusting the Developer on iPhone (if required)**:
    If you’re using a free developer account and testing on a physical iPhone, you may need to manually trust the app.
 Go to:
    - **Settings** > **General** > **VPN & Device Management** > **Your Apple ID** > **Trust**.

+4. **Important Note about Code Signing Expiration**:
+   If you're using a free Apple Developer account, the app's code signing is only valid for 7 days.
+After that period, the app will no longer launch, and you'll need to reinstall it by re-running the project in Xcode.

 ## Troubleshooting